Cognitive Behavioural Therapy (CBT)

 Asks You a Series of Questions

-Your therapist may inquire about various aspects of your situation, prompting discussions about your past experiences, fears or phobias, problematic behaviors, as well as your thoughts and emotions.
+Your therapist may inquire about various aspects of your situation, prompting discussions about your past experiences, fears or phobias, problematic behaviours, as well as your thoughts and emotions.

-Works With You to Adjust Your Thoughts and Behaviors
+Works With You to Adjust Your Thoughts and behaviours

 Your therapist will assist you in discovering strategies to transform negative emotions, thoughts, and habits.
-By altering your perspective, you can cultivate positive thought patterns and behaviors.
+By altering your perspective, you can cultivate positive thought patterns and behaviours.

 CBT extends beyond the mere identification of thought patterns.
 It employs a diverse array of strategies aimed at assisting individuals in overcoming these patterns.
-Below are a few examples of techniques commonly utilized in cognitive behavioral therapy.
+Below are a few examples of techniques commonly utilised in cognitive Behavioural therapy.

 Identifying Negative Thoughts